AyeCode/invoicing/readme.txt

-Extensions screen containing all available add ons for UsersWP and recommended plugins - ADDED Updated Font Awesome version to 1.0.11 - CHANGED Setting to allow to enable renewal payment email notification which is disabled by default. - ADDED
+Extensions screen containing all available add ons for UsersWP and recommended plugins - ADDED Updated Font Awesome version to 1.0.11 - CHANGED Setting to allow to enable renewal payment email notification which is disabled by default. - ADDED Export items to CSV export in reports page - ADDED

 = 1.0.9 =
 Invoice history menu item should redirect to my invoices in BuddyPress profile if BuddyPress active - FIXED